jstowers/DataStructures/sort/quickSort/README.md

         - no larger entry to the left of j

         - no smaller entry to the right of j

+    Every time a partition occurs, you perform constant-time operations (O(n)) on the elements involved.

 3. Sort each side, left and right, recursively